promptware/metaprompt/docs/index.md

 - Dynamically crafting task-specific prompts based on a set of high level principles
 - Modifying prompts to increase accuracy
 - Securing inputs from prompt injection attacks and for content moderation
-- Selecting the most suitable model based for a task
+- Selecting the most suitable model for a task

 Quick example: